 There are cases when an applicant is not qualified for any of the above categories, but it does not mean they will not get the life insurance coverage they need.
 As you can see, even the lowest class requires an individual to have an average health condition.
 Applicants with chronic diseases like diabetes, depression and anxiety, obesity, high blood pressure, and cancer are not included within these set parameters.

 Any applicants who fall short of the above parameters are given an option known as “table ratings.”
 Ratings represent numerical or alphabetical figures in descending order of risks such as A, B, C, or 1,2,3.
-The company’s rates in this classification is similar to the standard but with an additional 25 percent of the total standard rate.
+The company’s rates in this classification are similar to the standard but with an additional 25 percent of the total standard rate.
 For each step down the ladder, the percentage also increases.

-Effects of Health Conditions in Classification
+Effects of Health Conditions on Life Insurance

 According to the applicant’s health condition, it is still possible to get a high rating after the actual evaluation process.
 The following are the costliest health conditions that might affect your rating.